aureus123/catalogs/likelihood/README.md

 Two approaches are described below.
 [Section 2](#2-baseline-independent-gaussians-superseded) is the original baseline, which modelled position and magnitude as independent Gaussians; it is retained for context and is no longer implemented.
 [Section 3](#3-current-approach-evidence-against-a-field-model) is the current method, which follows the Bayesian cross-identification framework of Budavári & Szalay (2008) and Budavári & Basu (2016), extended with the double-star formulation of Severin (2018).
 [Section 4](#4-tools) documents the two scripts.

 For the completed cross-identification of Córdoba Durchmusterung volume I against PPM and GSC — its pipeline, fitted constants, results and machine-readable format — see **[CD_CROSS.md](CD_CROSS.md)**.
-The CD model uses ordered principal–companion hypotheses, split-normal magnitude contrast and a CD–PPM V magnitude RMS of 0.50 mag.
+The CD model uses ordered principal–companion hypotheses, split-normal magnitude contrast, a peak-compensated generalized-normal separation factor on 2–90″, and a CD–PPM V magnitude RMS of 0.50 mag.

 ## 1. The matching problem